PyRepair/maniple/training-data/summarize-experiment-v2/fastapi/6/prompt_response_response_6.md

     return values, errors
 ```

-This corrected code should now handle the repeated keys in the request data correctly.
-It should be able to parse the input properly and validate it against the required parameters.
+With this fix, the function is now able to properly handle repeated keys in form data and generate the expected output.
+This corrected function should resolve the issues highlighted in the failing test cases and also address the concerns mentioned in the GitHub issue.

-By implementing this fix, the function should now pass the failing test cases and satisfy the expected input/output variable information provided.
-Additionally, it addresses the issue posted in the GitHub repository related to handling repeated keys in the request data.
+Now, the corrected function can serve as a drop-in replacement for the buggy version and should pass the failing tests while also aligning with the expected input/output variable information and addressing the GitHub issue.